-Taxpayers who have one or more dependents attending Kindergarten through 12th grade in an accredited Iowa school may take a credit for each dependent for amounts paid for tuition and textbooks.
-Dependents must have attended a school in Iowa that is accredited under Iowa Code section 256.11, not operated for a profit, and adheres to the provisions of the U.S. Civil Rights Act of 1964.
+Taxpayers who have one or more dependents attending kindergarten through 12th grade in an accredited Iowa school or receiving qualifying private instruction may take a credit for each dependent for amounts paid for tuition and textbooks.
+Dependents attending a school must have attended a school in Iowa that is accredited under Iowa Code section 256.11, not operated for a profit, and adheres to the provisions of the U.S. Civil Rights Act of 1964.
+Dependents not attending a school must have received private instruction as defined in Iowa Code sections 299A.1(2)(b), 299A.2, or 299A.3.

 Tuition expenses paid with 529 account distributions may qualify for the tuition and textbook credit.